0m4r/webuntis-api/Readme.md

 const classes = await untis.getClasses();
 const timetable = await untis.getTimetableForToday(classes[0].id, WebUntisElementType.CLASS);

-// profit
+console.log(timetable);
 ```

-### ESM note:
+---

-If you use the esm version of this package, you need to provide `Authenticator` and `URL` if necessary.
-For more information, look at the `User/Secret Login` or `QR Code Login` example.
-This is not needed for `username/password` or `anonymous` login.
+## Notice

-### Notice
+There is no affiliation with Untis GmbH.
+This material is provided without any endorsement or warranty, and its use is entirely at the user’s own risk.

-I am not affiliated with Untis GmbH.
-Use this at your own risk.
+---